 Signs of Mitral Valve Disease

-The earliest signs of mitral valve disease don’t show up until in the later stages of a dog’s life.
-These symptoms are usually a persistent cough, rapid breathing, exercise intolerance, and a decreased appetite.
+The earliest signs of heart disease in dogs don’t usually appear until later in life.
+These symptoms include a persistent cough, difficulty breathing, exercise intolerance, and a decreased appetite.

 Treatment for Mitral Valve Disease

 MVD is managed with medications such as diuretics.
-These medicines help remove the buildup of excess fluid and reduce the strain on the heart.
-Other medicines work to improve the function of the heart and protect the kidneys.
-As part of the treatment process, sufficient rest and lots of water should be given.
+These medicines help reduce fluid buildup and strain on the heart.
+Other medications improve heart muscle function and protect the kidneys.
+As always, if you notice symptoms, contact your vet promptly.

 Dilated Cardiomyopathy